atomisthq/docs/docs/tutorials/add-new-bot-command.md

   <img src="../images/refresh-skills.png" alt="Refresh Bot Skills" class="ss-medium">
 </div>

-## Running the command in slack
+## Running The Command In Slack

-Once available in your team, you can use the new command:
+Once you've added the new command to your team, you can use it like this:

 ```
 @atomist search SO
 ```

-Upon which the Atomist Bot will open a thread and ask you to enter a value for the query parameter.
+The Atomist Bot will open a thread and ask you to enter a value for the query parameter.
 Enter "python3 runtime error" and submit.
 The Atomist Bot will trigger the execution of your command handler and return the results in the Slack channel.